This article is part of a larger series on Hiring.

-- Define what “outside employment” means to the company: The first thing to complete is to define what secondary, outside, or moonlighting employment means to your company.
+- Define what “outside employment” means to the company: First define what secondary, outside, or moonlighting employment means to your company.
 The remainder of the policy will unfold from this definition.

 - Add a general hindrance clause: This main statement should frame the policy overall and should speak to the reality that employees may not engage in any outside employment or business that could hinder or impair their performance while on the job.

 - Ask for notices of outside employment: Much of the time, employers who allow outside employment will request that employees notify them when a second job is secured.
-This allows the company to perform due diligence through their methods of observation and not only the employee’s.
+This allows the company to perform due diligence through its methods of observation and not solely based on the employee’s word.

-- Address impacted employees: Although the policy should fairly impact all employees, if there is a case of a specific job class or type that the policy impacts, call them out by name within the policy (for example, customer service agents may be heavily impacted while your IT technicians may not be).
+- Address impacted employees: Although the policy should fairly impact all employees if there is a case of a specific job class or type that the policy impacts, call them out by name within the policy (for example, customer service agents may be heavily impacted, while your IT technicians may not).

-- Clarify your stand on secondary work on the Company’s Premises: In some cases, outside employment refers to selling items (does anyone remember Avon?) or other homemade goods and products at the workplace such as in lunchrooms, in the parking lot, or other work areas.
-If this activity is excluded, specifically make mention of this.
+- Clarify your stand on secondary work on company premises: In some cases, outside employment refers to selling items (such as homemade goods or direct sales products) at the workplace—in lunchrooms, the parking lot, or other work areas.
+Whether this activity is prohibited or permitted, specifically mention this in your policy.

 - Specify the use of company resources: In almost all cases, companies do not want employees utilizing company resources for their outside employment work.
 Mention this explicitly in the policy.

-- Define public representation: Generally, if you have employees working second jobs, it is unwise to allow someone who works for you to be a public face for another company.
-In advertising, marketing, branding, and so on, it is wise to outline the dos and don’ts in this area.
+- Define public representation: Generally, if you have employees working second jobs, it is unideal to allow someone who works for you to be a public face for another company.
+In advertising, marketing, branding, and so on, it is wise to outline the do’s and don’ts in this area.

-- Explicate the right of refusal: Although an across the board denial of employees outside employment is a fool’s errand (as you truly cannot prevent employees from doing anything when “off the clock”), employers can prohibit employees from working, as noted, from competitors, vendors, suppliers, certain customers, and so on.
-It is important to mention the right for refusal.
+- Mention the right of refusal: Although an across-the-board denial of employees’ outside employment is impractical (as you truly cannot prevent employees from doing anything when “off the clock”), employers can prohibit employees from working, as noted, for competitors and certain vendors, suppliers, customers, and so on.

 - Declare consequences for violating the policy: Your company needs to define what the consequences are if there is a violation of this policy.
 If there is a possibility of employment termination, then it should be referenced within the policy.